-Wireless networking is a modern miracle the normally "just works".
+Wireless networking is a modern miracle that normally "just works".
 It enables us to use devices without being tethered.
 Mobile computing and modern audio equipment give us the flexibility to move around the stage and set up for a gig in minutes.
 However, these invisible connections can become troublesome when things don't work as planned.
 Wires can get tangled, damaged, and disconnected and in a sense, the same can happen with our wireless devices.
 This article goes through a few troubleshooting tips that may help.

 Reset Network Settings

-Updating iOS/iPadOS has also occasionally resulted in poor connectivity with Bluetooth devices and networking.
+Updating iOS/iPadOS has occasionally resulted in poor connectivity with Bluetooth devices and networking.
 Try going into the Settings app on the home screen (where you configure WiFi connections) and go to General > Reset > Reset Network Settings.
 Now this will forget any stored network passwords as well as require you to pair Bluetooth devices, but it has been known to correct connectivity issues with Bluetooth and WiFI.

 Reset and Pair Devices